 Commitments to extend credit are agreements to lend to customers as long as there are no violations of any conditions established in the contracts.
 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 Because many of the commitments may expire without being completely drawn upon, the total commitment amounts do not necessarily represent future cash requirements.

 Letters of credit are conditional commitments issued by the Company to guarantee the performance of customers to third parties.
 The credit risk involved in issuing letters of credit is essentially the same as that involved in extending loans to customers.

-The following table presents the balances of commitments and contingencies as of December 31, (dollars in thousands):
+The following table presents the balances of commitments and contingencies as of the following dates (dollars in thousands):

-As of December 31, 2022, the Company had approximately $273.5 million in deposits in other financial institutions of which $196.2 million served as collateral for cash flow and loan swap derivatives.
-As of December 31, 2021, the Company had approximately $187.4 million in deposits in other financial institutions of which $82.3 million served as collateral for cash flow and loan swap derivatives.
-The Company had approximately $74.0 million and $102.0 million in deposits in other financial institutions that were uninsured at December 31, 2022 and 2021, respectively.
+As of June 30, 2022, the Company had approximately $204.2 million in deposits in other financial institutions of which $180.8 million served as collateral for cash flow and loan swap derivatives.
+As of December 31, 2021, the Company had approximately $187.4 million in deposits in other financial institutions of which $82.3 million served as collateral for the Company’s derivative interest rate contracts.
+The Company had approximately $20.0 million and $102.0 million in deposits in other financial institutions that were uninsured at June 30, 2022 and December 31, 2021, respectively.
 At least annually, the Company’s management evaluates the loss risk of its uninsured deposits in financial counterparties.

-As part of the Company’s liquidity management strategy, it pledges collateral to secure various financing and other activities that occur during the normal course of business.
-The following tables present the types of collateral pledged at December 31, 2022 and 2021 (dollars in thousands):
+The Company pledges collateral to secure various financing and other activities that occur during the normal course of business as part of the liquidity management strategy.
+The following tables present the types of collateral pledged at June 30, 2022 and December 31, 2021 (dollars in thousands):